homorunner/mcpmark-notion/tasks/github/easyr1/advanced_branch_strategy/description.md

 Create a pull request from `feature/protocol-serialization-fix` to `develop` to integrate the fix documentation.
 This demonstrates the feature → develop integration pattern.

 **Step 4: Update Release Branch and CI/CD**
 Merge the develop branch changes into `release/v1.0.0` branch to include the critical fix in the release.
-Then update the `.github/workflows/tests.yml` file to run CI on both `develop` and `release/v1.0.0` branches by adding them to the existing push and pull_request triggers.

 **Step 5: Document the New Process**
 Create an issue titled `Implement Advanced Branch Protection Strategy` with exactly these 3 checkboxes in the body: